SamHormozian/Medical_Image_Analysis_with_Risk_Assessment/README.md

 **1: Gather and Understand Data**
 - Using the [**ISIC dataset**](https://api.isic-archive.com/collections/249/)
   - BCN200 Dataset consists of dermoscopic images of skin lesions between 2010 - 2016 at Hospital Clinic in Barcelona.
+As well as the metadata associated with each image
-- Understand data characteristics
+- Understand data characteristics:

 **2: Setup Virtual Environment**
 - optional